ITU-BDSA23-GROUP17/Chirp/docs/report.md

 Overall, we managed to complete all the features we wanted for the application.
 These include all the features specified by the requirements of the project and some extra features, such as some UI changes and hashtags.

 We have one unresolved task in our project board: To make the email unique in the the Authors table, since there was a possibility that an Author could appear twice or more in the table with same name and email but with different id.
-The reason we did not resolve it is the low priority.
+The reason we did not resolve it, is because of the low priority.

 The image below shows the project board just before hand-in, with the remaining unresolved issue.